Asset Allocation, Real Growth And Income Inequality: Tying Up Loose Ends

 First, the good news – median incomes increased by 10% from $48,100 to $52,700 from 2013 to 2016.
 Mean incomes also increased by 14% from $89,900 to $102,700.
 Increases in both of these numbers partially reversed declines from 2007-2013.

-Next, the bad news -- income inequality increased from already skewed levels from 2013 to 2016.
+Next, the bad news - income inequality increased from already skewed levels from 2013 to 2016.
 Note in particular the differences between the mean and median in each year.
-Perhaps the best way to examine the skew is by dividing the mean by the median, which increases from 187% to 195% over the three year period.
+Perhaps the best way to examine the skew is by dividing the mean by the median, which increases from 187% to 195% over the three-year period.

 The distribution of wealth reveals a similar pattern.
 Median wealth increased by 16% from 2013-2016 from $83,700 to $97,300.
 The mean increased by 26% from $551,300 to $692,100.
-The mean divided by the median increased from 659% to 711% over the three year period.
+The mean divided by the median increased from 659% to 711% over the three-year period.
 Not surprisingly, the skew in wealth is much larger than it is for income.

-So while some of the data is encouraging (namely that income and wealth have increased across-the-board), income and wealth inequality have both continued to deteriorate.
+So while some of the data is encouraging (namely that income and wealth have increased across the board), income and wealth inequality have both continued to deteriorate.

 We believe that inequality is directly linked with the slowdown in the rate of real economic growth during the post-crisis period.
 Lower income households tend to consume more than high income earners.
-Henry Ford, to his credit, recognized that it was not sufficient to produce cars -- after all, someone needed to purchase them, so he provided wages sufficient to ensure that his employees could afford to do so.
-And purchases by the bottom of the income/wealth distribution historically have provided key support to aggregate demand and real economic growth....up until 2007.
+Henry Ford, to his credit, recognized that it was not sufficient to produce cars - after all, someone needed to purchase them, so he provided wages sufficient to ensure that his employees could afford to do so.
+And purchases by the bottom of the income/wealth distribution historically have provided key support to aggregate demand and real economic growth... up until 2007.

 So What Happened?